Not just for those who can afford it.

 We live in a world full of systems — taxes, fees, middlemen, trade barriers — that quietly drain value from ordinary people and funnel it upward.
 Courier services are just one example.
 You want to send something to a friend abroad, and suddenly you're paying a corporation a fee just to move an object from one place to another.

-Lugbook was built around a simple idea: what if people who are already travelling could carry things for people who need them?
+Lugbook was built around a simple idea: if you are already travelling, you can buy or bring products you own and sell them directly to buyers at your destination.
 No middleman.
 No platform fee.
 No industrial cut.
-Just two people helping each other, with full control from beginning to end.
+Just two people trading directly, with full control from beginning to end.

 We did not build Lugbook to compete with DHL.
 That was never the point.